thehui87/Learning-Godot/tutorial_3d.md

 ### Environment

-Besides from editing a scene, it is often common to edit the environment.
+Besides editing a scene, it is often common to edit the environment.
 Godot provides a [WorldEnvironment](class_worldenvironment) node that allows changing the background color, mode (as in, put a skybox), and applying several types of built-in post-processing effects.
 Environments can also be overriden in the Camera.

 ### 3D Viewport